Skip to main content

 Overview

-If using as a Snowflake native application, Snowflake has additional requirements when using Local Processing.
+When using as a Snowflake native application, Snowflake has additional requirements when using Local Processing.
 For more information, go to Parse Documents with Snowflake Local Processing.

 Basic Structure